EvanRamseyC/Automated-Directory-Archiver/README.md

 4. Puts the archive in a directory of choice
 5. Move directories that are already zippped to the folder of the users choice.

+You need 7zip to run this script.
+The script assumes that 7z.exe is in your program files folder (the default one).

 Inputting Data:
 The script uses a textfile where you fill in all required information.
 The script uses '=' as a delimiter in the input file, the user needs to keep it there.
 The user also shouldn't mess with any of the words that are left of the equal sign